In March, I tried out Avocadu’s 21-Day Weight Loss Challenge.

 But what about doing this for a longer term?
 Hard to say, because my experiences in the first two rounds were so different.

 I guess this means I will likely try a third time to see how my body reacts.
+(Update May 2020: I did do a full third round and here are my results.)

 Here are my final results after 15 Days of Round 2: